 Tyler received his undergraduate degree in 2003 from The College of William and Mary, graduating with a Bachelor of Arts in History.
 During college, he spent his summers interning in Washington, D.C. at The White House and on Capitol Hill.
-In 2006, he earned his law degree from St. Mary’s University School of Law.
+In 2006, he earned his law degree from St. Mary’s University School of Law and was admitted to practice in Texas in November of 2006.
 During law school, Tyler clerked in the Counterterrorism Section of the U.S. Department of Justice in Washington, D.C., served as Associate Editor of the St. Mary’s Law Journal, and was selected to the Order of Barristers.

 - Lead counsel for a property owner in a jury trial concerning the taking of permanent and temporary easements for a natural gas pipeline from a vacant commercial property in Tarrant County, resulting in a net recovery of $1,000,000, on an offer of $154,700.

 - Co-counsel for a property owner in a jury trial and appeal for the taking of a natural gas pipeline easement in Denton County, resulting in a net recovery of $600,000, on an offer of $44,955.